networking101/juju_implant/README.md

 handle queue mutex.
 We need to mutex to lock until agent_send sends all fragments of message
 when the agent is force closed, the console hangs
 if strings are being sent, ensure they include null character at end
+Don't use malloc messages for prepare send. keep messages on the stack